couchbasecloud/terraform-provider-couchbasecapella/README.md

-## ⛔ [DEPRECATED]: This repo has been deprecated.
-Please refer to the latest repo: https://github.com/couchbasecloud/terraform-provider-couchbase-capella
+## ⛔ [UNSUPPORTED]: This repository is no longer maintained by Couchbase.
+Please refer to https://github.com/couchbasecloud/terraform-provider-couchbase-capella for latest supported version of Capella Terraform Provider

 ---